Calf Muscle Pain After Running: Causes, Prevention, and Treatment

 Proper Warm-up Routine

 Prior to running, it's essential to perform a thorough warm-up routine to prepare your muscles for exercise.
-This may include dynamic stretches, such as leg swings and walking lunges, to increase blood flow and flexibility in the calf muscles.
+This may include dynamic stretches, such as leg swings and walking lunges, to increase blood flow and flexibility in the calf complex.

 Gradual Increase in Running Intensity